alexd106/pixinsightGPU/README.md

 REQUIRED_DRIVER_VERSION="550"
 ```

 Please be aware that this approach is what worked for me and I decided to 'automate' this setup with a script to save the future me some time.
 This approach may not neccessarily be the 'best' or only way to do this but for my setup it works for me.
-There is not a great deal of information for setting this up on linux (or at least I couln't find much), but these resources may help if this script doen't work for you (YMMV):
+There is not a great deal of information for setting this up on linux (or at least I couldn't find much), but these resources may help if this script doen't work for you (YMMV):

 - [twivel guide](https://pixinsight.com/forum/index.php?threads/procedure-to-enable-gpu-acceleration-for-bxt-starnet-etc-within-linux-mint-with-a-supported-nvidia-graphics-card.23356/)
 - [lblock guide](https://pixinsight.com/forum/index.php?threads/gpu-acceleration-for-pixinsight-with-linux-kubuntu-or-ubuntu-using-rc-astro-tools-eg-starxterminator-or-starnet.22163/)